james-tharit/gin_ws/README.md

 # gin_ws
-Gin webservice integrated with MongoDB wrap with docker compose

-Starter of Go, Gin webservice integrated with Mongodb and DockerCompose
+Starter of Gin webservice integrated with Mongodb and DockerCompose

 ## Start Application with Docker compose
 ```shell